sebsauvage/Shaarli/doc/md/Translations.md

 Save when you're done, then you can submit a pull request containing the new `shaarli.po`.

+### Theme translations

+Theme translation extensions are loaded automatically if they're present.

+As a theme developer, all you have to do is to add the `.po` and `.mo` compiled file like this:

+    tpl/<theme name>/language/<lang>/LC_MESSAGES/<theme name>.po
+    tpl/<theme name>/language/<lang>/LC_MESSAGES/<theme name>.mo

+Where `<lang>` is the ISO 3166-1 alpha-2 language code.
+Read the following section "Extend Shaarli's translation" to learn how to generate those files.

 ### Extend Shaarli's translation

 If you're writing a custom theme, or a non official plugin, you might want to use the translation system,